zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Sets the login state of a connection with a login analyzer.

-   :cid: The connection ID.
+   :param cid: The connection ID.

-   :new_state: The new state of the login analyzer.
+   :param new_state: The new state of the login analyzer.
 See
               :zeek:id:`get_login_state` for possible values.